near

 Corazon San Antonio offers programs aimed at the whole person (physical, mental, emotional, and spiritual) to:

-• coordinate our services and ministry with other community organizations in order to better meet the needs of people who are homeless, marginalized ,and/or mentally ill; and
+• Coordinate our services and ministry with other community organizations in order to better meet the needs of people who are homeless, marginalized ,and/or mentally ill.

 • Rrefer people to local agencies for services and support not provided by Corazon.